 The browser defines the links as untrusted thus showing the shield symbol.

-This can occur due to the addition of any spammy links, images, or even links from trusted sources which Google cannot verify as authentic.
+This can occur due to the addition of any spammy links, images, or even links from trusted sources which Google cannot verify as an authentic source.

 Is it Safe to Visit a Page having Shield Sign?